Marioqwe/easy_ssl/README.md

     -d       # domain name.
              # you can pass as many as you want (see example).
              # note that all domains you pass here will share the same SSL/TLS certificate.
-             # only use in 'prod' or 'test' mode.
     --email  # an email address to be supplied to LetsEncrypt.
              # this is useful if you want to LetsEncrypt to send you expiry notifications.
              # only use in 'prod' mode.